Understanding Tinnitus

 🚨 When to See a Doctor — Urgently

-- Sudden-onset tinnitus with hearing loss — sudden sensorineural hearing loss is a medical emergency; steroid treatment within 2 weeks gives the best chance of recovery
+- Sudden-onset tinnitus with hearing loss — medical emergency; treat within 24–48 hours

-- Unilateral tinnitus — must exclude acoustic neuroma with BERA and MRI; do not delay
+- Unilateral tinnitus — acoustic neuroma must be excluded with BERA and MRI

 - Tinnitus with facial weakness — nerve involvement requires urgent imaging